fentontaylor/MachineLearningProject/index.md

 ```
 ##       Accuracy          Kappa  AccuracyLower  AccuracyUpper   AccuracyNull
-##          0.498          0.343          0.487          0.509          0.284
+##          0.508          0.375          0.497          0.519          0.284
 ## AccuracyPValue  McnemarPValue
 ##          0.000            NaN
 ```

 ####__Analysis__
-The simple classification tree with all the measurement variables as predictors obtains only 49.8% out of sample accuracy when applied to the testing set.
+The simple classification tree with all the measurement variables as predictors obtains only 50.8%  out of sample accuracy (out of sample error rate = 49.2%) when applied to the testing set.
 That is quite poor predictive power, so other algorithms need to be explored.

 ###__Method 2: Random Forests__